What Are QM Qualified Mortgages Versus Non-QM Loans

-Understanding Quality Mortgages
+Understanding QM Quality Mortgages

-- What the abundance of frivolous litigation caused is lenders and banks to tighten up to a point of virtually not lending at all
+- What the abundance of frivolous litigation caused is lenders and banks to tighten up to a point of virtually no lending at all

 Qualifying Under Qualified Mortgages